bihor/fp_masterquiz/Documentation/Administrator/Index.rst

 - Is there a widget for the TYPO3 dashboard?

-  Yes, of course.
-It was added in version 3.2.3.
+  Yes, of course, there are 2.
+They were added in version 3.2.4.